Mayank874/Mayank874/README.md

 - 👀 I’m interested in Machine Learning and A.I.
 - 🌱 I’m currently pursuing my degree in B. Tech A.I.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me through my mail id mayankpokhriyal26@gmail.com

 <!---
 Mayank874/Mayank874 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.